micro-manager/micro-manager.github.io/_pages/ThorlabsSC10.md

 above mentioned serial port settings are the default but that they can be changed through software commands.

-{% include Note text="The Thorlabs TSC001 shutter driver is different from the SC10 and is not supported." %}
+{% include notice icon="info" content="The Thorlabs TSC001 shutter driver is different from the SC10 and is not supported." %}